seanpmaxwell/Trool/README.md

 - Open Excel, LibreOffice Calc, or some other spreadsheet tool of your choice.

-- A **Fact** is an instance-object or array of instance-objects, which you want to update based on conditions that may change over time.
+- A **Fact** is an object or array of objects, which you want to update based on conditions that may change over time.
 Create at least one decision-table on the spreadsheet so you can update a fact.

 - You must follow the format closely for setting up a decision-table.
 Trool may throw errors if you do not set things up correctly.
 The guide contains all the details for setting up a decision-table.
-You can look at the screen-shot above if you want a quick glimpse on what decision-tables look like.
+You can look at the screen-shot above if you want a quick glimpse of what decision-tables look like.

 - Export your spreadsheet as a CSV file.
 The rules for formatting the csv are the same as they are for the `csvtojson` library.
 That's what Trool uses internally to convert the csv to a JSON object.